 Step 1: Determine Whether You’ll Convert to Natural Gas or Propane

-For many people, converting from oil to natural gas is an easy decision.
+For many people, converting oil to natural gas is easy.
 Many utility companies provide natural gas as a utility, piped directly into your home.
 This is by far the most popular option.

-If possible, we recommend that homeowners convert to natural gas instead of propane.
+We recommend that homeowners convert to natural gas instead of propane if possible.

 That’s because propane usually requires more effort over the long run.
 It produces less heat and more dangerous gases, like carbon monoxide.
-Propane shortages can also produce the same volatile price jumps that affect oil prices.
+Propane shortages can also produce volatile price jumps affecting oil prices.

 Natural Gas Costs Less